tfsojon/richinsql-blog/content/post/2019-03-28-taking-dbatools-further.md

 ![](/img/copy-agent-job-ssms-2.png)

-Now then, let&#8217;s say that your job has a notification setup, when it fails I want an operator to be notified, what if that operator doesn&#8217;t exist on the destination server?
-Well, let&#8217;s find out.
+Now then, let's say that your job has a notification setup, when it fails I want an operator to be notified, what if that operator doesn't exist on the destination server?
+Well, let's find out.

 ![](/img/copy-agent-job-2.png)